rasprague/zoia-patches/digital heat/README.md

 ## thanks
 - christopher-h-m-jacques and his patch Gain Finale https://patchstorage.com/gain-finale-a-stereo-gain-patch/
-- Hakon Soreide's zoia youtube videos, especally the one on radio buttons https://www.youtube.com/watch?v=u5G-qdO6vL8&t=1094s, I used that a lot in this patch
+- Hakon Soreide's zoia youtube videos, especially the one on radio buttons https://www.youtube.com/watch?v=u5G-qdO6vL8&t=1094s, I used that a lot in this patch
 - the ZOIA Anti-GAS Archive https://patchstorage.com/question/welcome-to-the-zoia-anti-gas-archive/, which inspired me to complete and share this patch on PatchStorage

 ## revision history